akhileshkr797/Electron/README.md

 # Electron
 First on GitHub
-//this is just for testing
+// This is just a Practise for ELECTRON